 Students will be normally employed by the NHS and will be on a career path of a specialist mental health pharmacist within an organisation specialising in the treatment of people with mental illness.

-A Diploma in Psychiatric Pharmacy is essential, with a research methods module a desirable option.
+A Diploma in Psychiatric Pharmacy or equivalent is essential, with a research methods module a desirable option.
+For further information about the eligibility requirements please contact the course director.
 Duration of programme: Approximately 1 year part-time

 Students will develop the ability to collaborate across disciplinary boundaries in the field of psychiatric practice research.
 They will: